DacoTaco/NesSnesN64GC2Usb/README.md

 in the future i will try to rewrite a part of the code hoping i can use them all at once to control 1 actual controller... else, ill have to switch to the ATMega168 which has 16KB flash instead of 8 that the ATMega8 has.

-[b]EDIT : [/b] the commit on 19/04/2018 should have this fixed.
-2 resistors should be added and then it detects automatically, giving priority to (S)NES controller!
+**EDIT : the commit on 19/04/2018 should have this fixed.
+2 resistors should be added and then it detects automatically, giving priority to (S)NES controller!**